olifre/atlassian-webhooks/README.md

 - `description` (String, optional, on project level or below)
    The provided description will be echoed during webhook execution.
    This provides a comment / naming functionality.
+   If set to an empty string (implicit default), the description is not added to the output.
    Possible levels in configuration file: Project, Repository, Ref-Id.
    Example value: `Syncing code, configuration stored in /etc/synccode.conf`